 If you want to know more about the Great Kills Park Environmental Cleanup Project please visit here.

 Great Kills Marina: Moonbeam Great Kills Marina serves boaters at Great Kills Harbor.
 Call (718) 351-8476 for more information.
-Great Kills Ranger Station: Purchase a fishing/parking permit or a boat ramp permit here.
-The Ranger Station is currently closed due to the pandemic.
+Great Kills Ranger Station: The Ranger Station is currently closed due to the pandemic.
 Multi Use Path: Walk, run or bicycle along this path.
 About 1.5 miles either way.
 Swimming Beach: Open from Memorial Day weekend through Labor Day.
-Lifeguards are on duty daily from 10 a.m. to 6 p.m.
 Boat Ramp: A permit is required for parking in this area.
 The 2023 permits areon sale ONLINE ONLY through www.recreation.gov.
 Find out more here.

 A Boat Launch Permit is required to park within the Boat Launch Parking Area .

 A boat trailer must be attached to your vehicle within the Boat Launch Parking Area.